IBM/ibm-vpc-file-csi-driver/examples/README.md

 /dev/mapper/ibm--vpc--file--5iops--tier-pvc-xxx  10Gi   20M  9.8Gi   1% /mnt/file-share
 ```

-## Create PVC with custom parameters
-You can create a Persistent Volume Claim (PVC) with custom parameters by defining a storage class and specifying the parameters in the PVC definition.

-1. Fill storage class YAML file, for example [examples/kubernetes/my-storageclass.yaml](./my-storageclass.yaml) and apply it in your cluster.
-2. Create PVC like shown above but changing the `storageClassName` to the name of your storage class.
-3. Use PVC in your application deployment and apply in your cluster.
+## Static Provisioning
+To statically provision a Persistent Volume (PV) and use it in your application, follow the public doc [Attaching existing file storage to an app](https://cloud.ibm.com/docs/containers?topic=containers-storage-file-vpc-apps#vpc-add-file-static).

 ## StorageClass secret
 We can use the storage class secret to overwrite the default values of storageClass parameters.
 The example below will show how to specify your PVC settings in a Kubernetes secret and reference this secret in a customized storage class.
 Then, use the customized storage class to create a PVC with the custom parameters that you set in your secret.